CISecurity/ControlsAssessmentSpecification/control-12/control-12.12.rst

 --------
 * M1 = List of authentication systems that have properly configured mechanisms in place to ensure that organizational security policies are enforced in remote devices (compliant list)
 * M2 = List of authentication systems that do not have properly configured mechanisms in place to ensure that organizational security policies are enforced in remote devices (non-compliant list)
-* M3 = The number of authentication systems with properly configured mechanisms in place (count of M1)
+* M3 = Count of authentication systems with properly configured mechanisms in place (count of M1)
 * M4 = The total number of authentication systems that allow remote connections (count of Input 1)

 Metrics